Tutorial 20: Importing and Exporting Single Matrices

 Jitter offers its own binary format for single-matrix export, called .jxf.
 The Jitter binary format is simpler to use than the QuickTime format, and .jxf stores your data without any of the data losses associated with the various codecs you need to use with the QuickTime format.
 Additionally, the .jxf format supports matrices of all types, dimensions and planecounts, whereas the QuickTime format is only capable of storing 4-plane char matrices (images).

-message doesn't need a time argument (since a .jxf file will only have a single matrix in it).
-Like the message, will take an optional argument for the file name.
+• The read message doesn't need a time argument (since a .jxf file will only have a single matrix in it).
+Like the importmovie message, read will take an optional argument for the file name.

 • The read and write messages cause the jit.matrix object to send confirmation messages out the object's right outlet.
 We've connected that outlet to a print object, so you can see those messages in the Max Console.